sijiesijiezheng/AI-Intent-Deviation-Decision-Agent/README.md

 ## Summary

-This project extracts a hidden capability from LLMs:
+This project takes a capability that LLMs already have:

-detecting better alternatives
+"occasionally identifying better options"

 and turns it into:

-a stable, reusable decision layer
+👉 "a decision step that is always executed, structured, and reliable"